taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 An introduction to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour.
 {% include video provider="youtube" id="Hw2PpkREBVE" %}

+A series of short video documentaries about neuroscientists at the Sainsbury Wellcome Centre, Francis Crick Institute, and King's College.
+Produced by Jake Fairnie, Edward Bracey, and April Cashin-Garbutt.
+{% include video provider="youtube" id="PLQtAFaaG_zzyJHRQfMmBluHeFU48jg0fN" %}

 ## Public Engagement

 **[Building Bridges project](https://group.sciencemuseum.org.uk/our-work/learning/projects-and-partnerships/building-bridges/)**: A science outreach project at the London Science Museum where I spoke to groups of visiting primary school children about my research.
 Spring 2017.